Chao8219/practice-adventure/README.md

 This is a practice of learning Python.

-Making my own game is much better playing new games.
+Making my own game is much better than playing other games.